rejeep/prodigy.el/README.md

 * `stopped` (default) - The process is not running.
 * `running` - The process is running.
 If the process status is `run`, this status will be used.
 * `ready` - The process is "actually" ready.
-Not managed by Prodigy.
+This will be set when the service outputs a message that matches its `ready-message` property, or it can be set manually.
 * `stopping` - Set when a service is stopping.
 * `failed` - The process failed.
 A service has this status if:
   * It is not started within `prodigy-start-tryouts` seconds.